How to Set Up and Use Trilium Notes on Nife-Deploy OpenHub: Deploying a Hierarchical Knowledge Base

 • Resource Allocation: Review the default CPU and RAM.
 Standard resources are usually sufficient, as the application is optimized for performance.

 Crucial Persistence: The most critical step is ensuring persistent storage is configured.
-Oikos must map a dedicated volume to the container path where Trilium stores its data file (typically trilium-data).
+Nife-Deploy must map a dedicated volume to the container path where Trilium stores its data file (typically trilium-data).
 This is essential to retain all your notes and configuration across restarts.

 • Finalization: Review all settings, confirm persistence is configured, and click Submit or the final Deploy button to commence the container launch process.